bluesky-social/atproto-website/content/specs/repository.md

 - `did` (string, required): the account DID associated with the repo, in strictly normalized form (eg, lowercase as appropriate)
 - `version` (integer, required): fixed value of `2` for this repo format version
-- `prev` (CID link, nullable): an optional pointer (by hash) to the most recent previous commit in this repository. any commit without a "prev" pointer, including the first commit, is considered a "rebase"
+- `prev` (CID link, nullable): an optional pointer (by hash) to the most recent previous commit in this repository.
+History is optional, and it is accpetable to publish a new commit with no `prev` pointer at any time, even if a previous commit did exists.
 - `data` (CID link, required): pointer to the top of the repo contents tree structure (MST)
 - `sig` (byte array, required): cryptographic signature of this commit, as raw bytes